anoited007/whoisVisualization/README.md

-# WEBVowl JSON Writer
+# Whois Visualization

-A node server to convert RDAP IP query response into a OWL-JSON ontology/format.
-It creates a json file in the `data` folder that can be viewed with [on the Webvowl editor](http://www.visualdataweb.de/webvowl/).
+A node server to convert RDAP query response into an OWL-JSON ontology/format.
+It creates a json file in the data folder that can be viewed with WebVowl.

 ## Setup

 - clone the repo
-- cd webvowl-json-writer
+- cd whoisVisualization
 - `npm install`

 ### Serve

-- `node app.js`
+- `node app.js` or  use `nodemon app.js` to restart the server automatically when there is a change in code.